Flat Roof Repairs

 - Rubber roof – Sometimes the seams on the membrane can come loose to cause leaks.

 - Drains– Blocked drains or clogged strainers can cause problems

 - Gutters – they are always giving some problem.
 High maintenance item

 - Scuppers – Very inexpensive Drain system.
 The rubber membrane that is attached to the scupper, in many cases will pop loose.

 It is not the roof but the roofer!

 The most common mistakes roofers make:

-- Not using the correct materials for the specific situation.
+- Not using the correct materials for a specific situation.